IdahoAgStats/stat-programs-website/content/authors/admin/_index.md

 ---

 Statistical Programs is a unit located within the Idaho Agricultural Experimental Station serving the College of Agriculture and Life Sciences at the University of Idaho.

+This resource is provided to address common problems we see in analysis of agricultural studies.

+**[Tutorials](../../tutorials)** is organized into three sections: R-focused, SAS-focused and general tutorials covering statistical topics.

+**[Blog posts](../../posts)** are short essays on topical issues in agricultural and adjacent statistics.

+**[Workshops](../../workshops)** includes course materials from previous workshops.